gus-rautenberg/eight-queens-problem/README.md

 # eight-queens-simulated-annealing
-This code is to solve eight queens problem by using simulated annealing meta heuristic.
+This code is to solve the eight queens problem by using a simulated annealing metaheuristic.